Free Trial

 Gated Features

-An upfront subscription purchase was required to use workflow-critical functionality.
+An upfront subscription purchase was required to access essential functionality.
 This included photo attachments, signatures and reminders.

 Image showing feature gates within the document editor

-Adopting a free trial model provides exposure to Invoice Simple's entire end-to-end experience.
-We aimed to provide new users unrestricted access to our Premium package to better guide them towards their “aha” moment.
+We aimed to provide new users unrestricted access to Invoice Simple's Premium package to better guide them towards their “aha!” moment.

 Features can be better understood through usage rather than through the paywall.

-Opening our product to unpaid users provides additional insight on user experience. and demand
+Opening our product to unpaid users provides additional insight into user experience.

-Secondary research identified free trials as the most common acquisition strategy as of 2025, leveraged by an estimated 40-50% of SaaS platforms.
+Secondary research identified free trials as the most common SaaS acquisition strategy, leveraged by an estimated 40-50% of platforms as of 2025.

 Trust through Transparency